Cofeiini/UndertaleSaveEditor/README.md

 Simple program by a simple person for simple people to simplify editing Undertale save files.
 Simple.

 >If you're just looking for the executable (.exe file): You'll find it in the **[release](/release/)** folder.
+For any problems there might be a solution listed in the release [README](/release/README.md)

 ***
 ##### The executable has been tested on following operating systems: